 3. Pi Server

 This has been a guide to Raspberry Pi vs ODROID.
-Here we have covered configuration of Raspberry Pi & ODROID, support for operating system, along with top projects on the internet.
+Here we have covered the configuration of Raspberry Pi & ODROID, support for the operating system, along with top projects on the internet.
 You may also look at the following articles to learn more –